akiradeveloper/perflex/README.md

 # perflex [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/akiradeveloper/perflex?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+[() -> Stat] -> Runner -> ReportMaker [Reporter] -> Report

+The type signature tells everything you can do with perflex.
+All you need to do is define a sequence of tasks each returns meaningful statistics about the run.

-## Motivation
+## Concept

-* boom is a good tool but what about systems like S3 that needs special authentication?
+* There exists [boom](https://github.com/rakyll/boom) but what if testing systems like S3 that requires special authentication?
+* More flexible benchmark framework that executes any work you define in configurable concurrency.
+* Make reports like boom but you can define and append your own new report generator.

 ## Output Example

 ```
-Success/Failure:
-  Success: 1000
-  Failure: 0

 Summary:
   Total:   18262 msec
   Slowest: 71756.0